Kitura/kitura.dev/content/docs/guides/deploying/monitoring.md

 let smd = try SwiftMetricsDash(swiftMetricsInstance : sm)
 ```

-When you initialize a `SwiftMetricsDash` with just a `SwiftMetrics` instance, a Kitura server will be started that will serve the dashboard at http://localhost:8080/swiftmetrics-dash.
+When you initialize a `SwiftMetricsDash` with just a `SwiftMetrics` instance, a Kitura server will be started that will serve the dashboard at <a href="http://localhost:8080/swiftmetrics-dash" target="blank">localhost:8080/swiftmetrics-dash</a>.
 If we only want to use a single interface, such as the dashboard, then this is fine.
 However if we add a second, for example a Prometheus endpoint, they will try to create servers on the same port and will conflict with each other.

 Next we will show you how to create and pass a `Router` object to the initializer, so that multiple types of monitoring can coexist.